 Firepower, hitting power and nimbleness–there's a raft of reasons to consider the AR pistol.
-We give you eight affordable options if you're looking to go small.
+We give you seven affordable options if you're looking to go small.

 What Are The Top Affordable AR Pistol Options: